 The 11th Annual Los Angeles Pottery Show has now been and gone at the Convention Center in Pasadena, California.
 Two friends and I drove out from our respective parts of town on Saturday, January 23 and met up at the show.
 As it had been raining all week the views of the snow on the mountains on the drive out to Pasadena were breathtaking.
 I don’t recall seeing so much snow on such an extended area in all the time I have been living here.
 But then my memory for that kind of thing is admittedly short.
 Nevertheless, it was a sight to behold.
+And the Pottery Show was a sight to behold too, in its own unique way.
+Over one hundred dealers were represented selling diverse items such as sixties dinnerware to figurines made in occupied Japan to vintage Batchelder tiles to contemporary ceramic art.
+It was an interesting mix.
+Porcelain poodles and ash trays in the shape of eye glasses that I normally would not give a second glance seemed fascinating in that venue.

 Most of the pieces were California-made, or at least of US origin.
 Of course, I was hoping for a collection of Minton tiles to jump out at me, but that didn’t happen.
 I believe there was one Minton tile although the name “Stoke” stamped on the reverse was barely visible.
 However, not a tile I would have purchased anyway.